viglioni/Phaser3-Boilerplate/README.md

 A Phaser 3 Project Template based on [@photonstorm 's]( https://github.com/photonstorm/phaser3-project-template ) with Webpack.
 If you are looking into a more spartan webpack boilerplate, you should checkout [@simiancraft's](https://github.com/simiancraft/create-phaser-app) ☺

-The main goal of this Boilerplate is to give a "functional programming abstraction" to Phaser.
+The main goal of this Boilerplate is to give a "functional programming abstraction" to Phaser and be easy for one to star coding a game.

+The first version of this boilerplate is Object Oriented it will not be improved anymore, you can check it out [here](https://github.com/Viglioni/Phaser3-Boilerplate/tree/object-oriented)

 ![](https://github.com/Viglioni/Phaser3-Boilerplate/blob/functional-boilerplate/assets/screenshots/screenshot1.png)